CCI-MOC/xdmod-cntr/XdmodAID.md

 non-performant filesystem.
 It is currently set to run every 20 minutes, but even that is probably a bit optimistic.

+In both the "OpenShift" and the "Generic" structure there is a way to track mounted volumes to the VM.
+From an initial glance, something like this should be done to track volume useage, doing so here will not track volumes that are allocated, but not mounted.

+Additionally, there are no instnaces that mount volumes in the test data.

 In the first iteration I was using the structure documented in the documentation, however, after discussing it with the xdmod team it was recommended that I use their "openstack" structure.
 It is a bit different and it is the one that they